 Safeguarding Journalism through Gaming

 Since its launch in 2011, Minecraft has stood out from other open-world builders.
 The use of simple cubes as building blocks, similar to a set of LEGO bricks, means that you are only limited by what your imagination can build.
 Creatives have built whole towns and countries, recreated lost palaces from old schematics, built a functional Disneyland, and even made a walkable version of the Earth.
 It is an endlessly customizable world.

 The Uncensored Library team recognized the potential and ran with it.
 They saw a space where they could build a library as a monument to house in 9 sections the writings of journalists whose works were banned in their home countries.
 In Minecraft, these works will live for as long as the servers do.
-Tobias Natterer (DDB Berlin) will lead a 45-minute lecture, followed by a 15-minute Q&A, on The Uncensored Library, where it came from, and how it came to life with help from Reporters Without Borders.
-He will also discuss how to approach Minecraft and its community to create active and unique projects like The Uncensored Library.
+Tobias Natterer (DDB Berlin) will lead a 45-minute lecture, followed by a post-mortem technical breakdown of the project and how Minecraft can be used beyond its original purposes by James Delaney (Blockworks UK).
+Afterward, there will be a15-minute Q&A, on The Uncensored Library, where it came from, and how it came to life with help from Reporters Without Borders.
+They will also discuss how to approach Minecraft and its community to create active and unique projects like The Uncensored Library.

 This is part of Killscreen’s Method and Theory programming (see below)